 Develop and size a conveying/sifting system capable of unloading bulk bags of coarse granulated sugar at a customer-specified rate and grading the product into three mesh sizes for future process needs.

-- Proper equipment sized based on testing results done on customer sample of material at the Prater toll lab.
+- Proper equipment sizing based on testing results utilizing the customer’s sample of material at the Prater test/toll lab.

-- Available space was taken into account to size the conveying system for proper transfer of material to the screener.
+- Available space was considered to size the conveying system for proper transfer of material to the screener.

-- A vacuum conveying system was determined optimal for the dilute phase conveying under specified conditions.
+- A vacuum conveying system was determined to be optimal for the dilute phase conveying under specified conditions.

 - For time-saving purposes and convenience of operation, an automated bulk bag unloading station with a manual dump option was selected.
-Handling operation made simple with an integrated winch for lifting bulk bags to the desired platform height for unloading.
-This station is equipped with pneumatically operated massage paddles that agitate packed material and assist with flow out of the bulk bag.
+The handling operation was made to be simple with an integrated winch for lifting bulk bags to the desired platform height for unloading.
+This station was equipped with pneumatically operated massage paddles that agitate packed material and assist with flow out of the bulk bag.
 With the transfer of material exists dust and hazardous conditions associated with it.
-To take care of safety concerns, a dust collection system was installed on the unloading station.
+A dust collection system was installed on the unloading station to address safety concerns.

-- Before the introduction of material into the conveying line, a magnet unit was integrated to ensure that no metal contamination in the product stream exists.
+- Prior to the material entering the conveying line, a magnet unit was integrated to ensure that no metal contamination in the product stream existed.

-- The Prater PAV series rotary airlock valve was used to feed the material into the conveying line at a proper feed rate.
-Machining of the Prater airlock valves is held to extremely high tolerances and assembled to small clearances in order to deliver maximum air sealing capability.
+- A Prater PAV series rotary airlock valve was used to feed the material into the conveying line at a proper feed rate.
+Machining of the Prater airlock valves is held to extremely high tolerances and assembled with small clearances to deliver maximum air sealing capability.

-- Once the product is discharged into the convey line, a properly sized fan, transfers the material into a filter receiver.
-The receiving hopper is integrated with a dust collection system as well as an explosion mitigation system.
+- Once the product was discharged into the convey line, a properly sized fan transferred the material into a filter receiver.
+The receiving hopper was integrated with a dust collection system as well as an explosion mitigation system.

-- The desired quantities are collected at the filling stations and determined by the integrated scale platform with weight indicators.
+- The desired quantities were collected at the filling stations and determined by the integrated scale platform with weight indicators.

-- The local control panel provides the operators with all the system information needed to start, operate, troubleshoot, pause, and stop the system.
+- The local control panel provided the operators with all the system information needed to start, operate, troubleshoot, pause, and stop the system.

-- The main control panel is the junction for all the equipment connections, information received from the field, and signal inputs/outputs necessary for proper operation.
+- The main control panel was the junction for all the equipment connections, information received from the field, and signal inputs/outputs necessary for proper operation.